willsmithDB/llm-evaluation-mlflow/README.md

 This collection is meant to get individuals quickly started in evaluating their large language models and retrieval-augmented-generation chains with [mlflow evaluate](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html)!

+NOTE: This repo works on Azure Databricks currently and would need slight configuration changes for AWS and GCP.

 # Table of Contents

 [Get Started](#get-started)